satyar73/ChatBot/frontend/README.md

 3. The application will be available at http://localhost:3000

 ## Configuration
 The application is configured to proxy API requests to http://localhost:8005 where the backend should be running.
 You can modify this in the `package.json` file if your backend is running on a different port.

 ## Pages
 - **Chat**: Main chat interface with the marketing bot
   - Switch between RAG, Standard, and Compare modes
   - View both knowledge-enhanced and standard AI responses
   - Messages retain both response types for later comparison
 - **Test Chat**: Run test scenarios and analyze results
-  - Run automated test suites against semantic benchmarks
+  - Run either a single prompt or an automated test suites against semantic benchmarks
   - Compare RAG vs standard model performance metrics
   - View detailed side-by-side response comparisons
 - **Google Drive Indexing**: Manage Google Drive document indexing